Wellbeing at Lindfield

 For major sporting carnivals (Swimming, Athletics, Cross Country) our Lindfield K-6 joins with Wyvern House to compete as a six House competition.
 Winners of the various activities retain the House Shield for that year.
 When the boys move to the Senior campus, they are reallocated a House out of the eight.
 These houses are allocated at random unless there is a connection to a particular House through a father and/or brother.

 Leadership in Action

 Leadership is an essential and important component of the Wellbeing program at Lindfield.
 As a result, students have many opportunities to take on responsibility and participate in learning experiences that serve to build the knowledge and skills needed to be an effective and encouraging leader.
-The qualities of leadership are modelled and addressed through the essential elements of the PYP (attitudes, knowledge, skills, concepts and action), with ACTION being the result that we want our students to demonstrate.
+The qualities of leadership are modelled and addressed through the essential attributes of the PYP Learner Profile (inquirers, knowledgeable, thinkers, communicators, principled, open-minded, caring, risk takers, balanced and reflective), with ACTION being the result that we want our students to demonstrate.

 Trip to Canberra

 Boys travelled to Parliament House in Canberra to learn about how government systems and decisions can either promote or deny equal opportunities and social justice.
 The boys noticed that there was no Aboriginal flag represented in the Senate and one of our students chose to write to the Prime Minister to question why this is the case.